 Dr. Kelley Nichols, IMH-E

-During her 20+ years in education, Kelley has taught infants/toddlers, preschool, and elementary school.
+During her 20+ years in education, Dr. Nichols has taught infants/toddlers, preschool, and elementary school.
 In 2014, she transitioned into charter management in a leadership role, assisting with teacher professional development and growth that would directly affect student academic outcomes.
-Currently, Kelley serves as the Vice President of Teacher Excellence for Porter-Leath.
-The Teacher Excellence Program works to train over 300 teachers each year on an understanding of proven teaching skills that drive student achievement and how to build a culture of excellence.
+Currently, she serves as the Vice President of Early Childhood Services for Porter-Leath.